Asus ZenFone 5Z, ZenFone Max M2 to Get Discounted During Flipkart Sale

-Flipkart Republic Day sale is all set to kick off on January 20 and to mark the occasion, Asus is offering a wide range of smartphones in its ZenFone line-up at a hefty discount.
-In addition to the price cuts, no-cost EMI offers and banking discounts are also on the table for models such as the flagship Asus ZenFone 5Z, ZenFone Max M2 and ZenFone Lite L1 among others.
+Flipkart Republic Day Sale is all set to kick off on January 20 and Asus has revealed that it will be offering a wide range of smartphones in its ZenFone line-up at a hefty discount.
+In addition to the reduced price-tags, no-cost EMI offers and banking discounts are also on the table for models such as the Asus ZenFone 5Z, ZenFone Max M2 and ZenFone Lite L1 among others.
 Additionally, the buyers can avail a protection plan at a reduced price for select Asus phones during the sale.

 Starting with some of the best deals, Asus's top-of-the-line ZenFone 5Z, which starts at Rs.
 32,999 will receive a discount of Rs.
 8,000.
 It will be available at Rs.
 24,999 for the 6GB RAM and 128GB storage model and Rs.
 28,999 for the variant with 8GB RAM and 128GB of inbuilt storage.
 Additionally, one can score a 10 percent instant discount if the purchase is made using an SBI Bank credit card.
 Also, Flipkart's Complete Mobile Protection Plan worth Rs.
 2,499 will be available at just Rs.
 399, wheras no-cost EMI options for a duration of 3 and 6 months will also be up for grabs during the sale.